-It is up to the Planning Commission to decide whether to recommend finding that this unit mix is "comparable."
+It is up to the City Council to decide whether to find that this unit mix is "comparable."
 The project would be conditioned to ensure that the quality of the BMR units is comparable to the market rate units.
+Because the Planning Commission recommended denial of the Project, it made no recommendation on this issue.